gusostow/edgar-analytics/src/README.md

 Motivation:

-- I chose a hash-based data structure its constant time lookups, which if poor, would bottleneck my serial streaming approach.
+- I chose a hash-based data structure for its constant time lookups, which if poor, would bottleneck my serial streaming approach.

 - `OrderedDict` features is necessary to meet the order condition in the problem requirements for sessions closed simultaneously.
 Despite imposing an additional memory cost compared to a standard `dict` or an array, I weighed lookup and order preservation much higher than memory constraints for the tasks at hand.
 It would take a lot of active sessions to cause memory issues.